 Canada's economy posts 9.6% annualized growth in Q4

-OTTAWA, March 2 (Reuters) - Canada's economy grew at annualized rate of 9.6% in the fourth quarter, following record fluctuations in the previous two quarters, Statistics Canada said on Tuesday, while December's real GDP edged up 0.1%.
+OTTAWA, March 2 (Reuters) - Canada's economy grew at an annualized rate of 9.6% in the fourth quarter, beating analyst expectations, Statistics Canada data showed on Tuesday, with real GDP expected to climb 0.5% in January.

-Canada's economy is expected to grow by 0.5% in January, Statistics Canada said in a preliminary estimate.
-Analysts had expected fourth quarter annualized growth of 7.5%, with December GDP at 0.3%.
+December's real GDP edged up 0.1%, it's eight consecutive increase, but missed analyst expectations of a 0.3% gain.
+The quarterly gain, which followed record fluctuations in the two previous quarters, was ahead of expectations of 7.5%.

+"There are a lot of moving parts here but overall I would say this is generally better than expected," said Doug Porter, chief economist at BMO Capital Markets.

 ((julie.gordon@thomsonreuters.com; 343-961-4020;))